 - Look for the nutrition facts that are displayed at each station.

 - Downloadable application connected to Sodexo's Mindful program.

 - Scan barcode near the nutrition facts and the information is uploaded and recorded making it easy for you to track your calorie intake.

-- Collects and distributes food and other non-perishable items to USC Upstate students who are in emergency need throughout the year.
+- Collects and distributes food and other basic necessities to USC Upstate students who are in emergency need throughout the year.

-- Pantry is operated on an honor system.
+- The Pantry is operated on a “no questions asked” honor system.

-- Any student, faculty and staff can refer a student to The Pantry.
+- Any student, faculty or staff member can refer a student to the Pantry.